otoo-peacemaker/Jetpack-compose/colabs/BasicStateCodelab/README.md

 - How memory and internal state work in a composable function: using the remember and rememberSaveable APIs.
 - How to work with lists and state: using the mutableStateListOf and toMutableStateList APIs.
 - How to use ViewModel with Compose.

-## What we'll build
-You will implement a simple Wellness app:

 ### State and Event